 In 2009, the Rudd Government attempted to remove elements of the NTER.
 Legislation is before the Senate to reinstate the Racial Discrimination Act.
 Many in the 73 NTER communities felt they had been hurt, humiliated and confused by the discriminatory way in which original legislation was pushed through.
 However the same people admitted children, women and the elderly were all feeling safer, better fed and clothed, and there was less humbugging for alcohol, drugs and gambling.

 The Government has built eight of nine promised new crèches and upgraded 11 out of another promised 13.
 Average school attendance has increased from 60.1 percent to 62.2 percent in 12 months.
-However this is still down on the 62.7 percent figure recorded in 2007.
-A school nutrition program is up and running staffed mainly by Indigenous people while over 140 new teaching positions have been funded in the NT.
+This is still down on the 62.7 percent figure recorded in 2007.
+A school nutrition program is up and running, staffed mainly by Indigenous people while over 140 new teaching positions have been funded in the NT.
 Another 173 health professionals are on the books covering nursing, GP, dental and allied health.

 Outreach teams have made 110 visits to 66 remote communities.

-88 community stores were licensed to sell alcohol and out of 190 monitoring visits just one store had its licence revoked.
+Eighty-eight community stores were licensed to sell alcohol and out of 190 monitoring visits just one store had its licence revoked.
 Alcohol Management Plans are in place in Alice Springs, Tennant Creek, Palmerston and Katherine and on their way in Borroloola, Maningrida, Gunbalanya, Elliot, Tiwi Islands and Groote Eylandt.
-The Government created 2,200 new jobs still leaving almost 17,000 on welfare quarantine known as “income management”.
-96 percent of these spent $133 million on food and clothing using BasicCards.
+The Government created 2200 new jobs leaving almost 17,000 on welfare quarantine known as “income management”.
+Ninety-six percent of these spent $133 million on food and clothing using BasicCards.